What are science instruments?

 Following established processes of NASA's Science Mission Directorate, this process begins with the establishment of a science definition team tasked to outline the mission's objectives, realistic surface operations, a proof-of-concept instrument suite, and suggestions for threshold science measurements that would meet the proposed objectives.

-Once these guidelines are complete, scientists and engineers would create competitive teams focused on designing instruments to match the established criteria, and NASA would select optimal components from among the submitted proposals.
+Once NASA has accepted and/or modified these recommendations, NASA would release an Announcement of Opportunity.
+Scientists and engineers would then create competitive teams focused on designing instruments to match the established criteria, and NASA would select optimal components from among the submitted proposals.